mwarning/trigger/README.md

 ![image](screenshots.png)

+## Usage

+The status of the door is determined if the https query or ssh command returns some string `LOCKED`, `UNLOCKED` or some other output.
+The return message is displayed in the App for a short period.

 ## Status

 Https calls work.
 SSH support is completely untested.
+The `Connect` menu item does not work yet.

 ## Download